 #1: Be Clear and Specific

-Your Boston College essay should be clear, with specific, concrete details that tell a compelling narrative about you and what you value.
+Your Boston College essay should be clear and have specific, concrete details that tell a compelling narrative about you and what you value.
 Your essay will have more personal impact if you can incorporate critical details, such as the names of people, your reactions/emotions to events or actions, etc.

 In addition, make sure your story is focused and doesn't meander onto less relevant, less interesting, or less significant topics.

 For instance, if you're writing about how you enjoy volunteering at retirement homes, there's no point in elaborating on other values you have or other service projects you're involved in since doing so will take away from the main focus of your essay.

 #2: Speak Honestly About Embracing Jesuit Values

 As with any college essay, be authentic.
 Exaggerations and lies are pretty easy for admissions committees to detect, so don't bother trying to make a particular experience in your life seem more significant than it really was.

 Be honest with yourself: what's important to you?
 What do you believe Boston College must know about you?
 And what do you feel defines who you are and what you want to do?